 Image: Michael Harpur

 In 1690 Duncannon Fort hosted two kings of England.
-Routed from his defeat at the 'Battle of the Boyne', in the Williamite War in Ireland (1689-91), James II set sail from Duncannon for Kinsale from where he went into exile in France.
+Routed from his defeat at the Battle of the Boyne, in the Williamite War in Ireland (1689-91), James II set sail from Duncannon for Kinsale, from where he went into exile in France.

 Image: Public Domain

-Later his son in law and enemy, William of Orange, marched on the fort to receive its surrender without resistance.
+His son in law and enemy, William of Orange, later marched on the fort to receive its surrender without resistance.
 Bad weather then delayed his return to England and William stayed at the fort in September 1690 before returning home as the victor.
-The site where James' boat departed bears the name 'King James' Hole'.
+The site where James’s boat departed bears the name King James’ Hole.

 Image: Michael Harpur

-The fort was one of the few places in County Wexford that did not fall to the rebels during the 1798 rebellion where it became a sanctuary for fleeing loyalists and troops in south Wexford.
+The fort was one of the few places in County Wexford that did not fall to the rebels during the 1798 rebellion, becoming a sanctuary for fleeing loyalists and troops in south Wexford.
 It was also used as a prison and place of execution for suspected rebels.
-The gruesome dungeon, seemingly a munitions store, in which the young 1798 rebels were imprisoned in the ‘Croppy Boy’ cell.
-The name "croppy" referred to the closely cropped hair that was the badge of the 1798 rebels; the ‘croppy boys’ being those aged between 14 and 21.
-The fashion came from French revolutionaries of the period which associated the crop cut with the anti-wig, and therefore, anti-aristocrat.
-The "croppys" were subjected to torture by flogging, picketing and half-hanging but the reactive contemporary torture, pitch-capping, was specifically invented to target the "croppys".
-"The Croppy Boy" is one of the saddest ballads of the rebellion, relating the despair of a doomed young "croppy" processed in Duncannon Fort.
+The gruesome dungeon, seemingly a munitions store, served as a prison to the young 1798 rebels, who were held in the Croppy Boy cell.
+The name croppy referred to the closely cropped hair that was the badge of the 1798 rebels, the croppy boys being those aged between 14 and 21.
+The fashion came from French revolutionaries of the period, who saw the crop cut as anti-wig, hence anti-aristocrat.
+The croppys were subjected to torture by flogging, picketing and half-hanging, but the reactive contemporary torture pitch-capping was specifically invented to target them.
+The Croppy Boy is one of the saddest ballads of the rebellion, describing the despair of a doomed young croppy processed in Duncannon Fort.

 Image: Michael Harpur

-During the early years of the 19th-century two Martello towers were built on high ground above the fort.
+During the early years of the 19th century, two Martello towers were built on high ground above the fort.
 It remained in the control of the British Government until the War of Independence in 1919.
-In 1922 it was set alight by the old IRA and it then lay in ruins until the outbreak of World War II.
-Then it was rebuilt and occupied by the Army who used it as an observation base during the war.
+In 1922 it was set alight by the old IRA and lay in ruins until the outbreak of World War II.
+Then it was rebuilt and occupied by the Army, who used it as an observation base during the war.
 Though its military significance had greatly diminished, it was used as a modest Irish army post mainly for summer training until 1986.
 In 1993 the Department of Defence handed the fort over to Wexford County Council and it is currently being refurbished by the Duncannon Heritage Group.

 Image: Michael Harpur